Best Ways to Make Moving Easier on Your Pets

 Guinea pigs, hamsters, and similar pets require a stable environment during the move.
 They do not respond well to being jostled around.
-Birds are very nervous about change too, so only take them out of their cage if there is no other option available.
+Birds are very nervous about change, so only take them out of their cage if there is no other option available.

 6. Give your pet time to adjust to any crates that you must use.

 There are times when you will need to use a crate for transporting your pet because there are no other options available.
-In this situation, it can be helpful to work with your animal to build a positive association with the confined space.
-You can give them some of their favorite treats, offer a new toy, or offer playtime after they respond to the situation without negativity.
+This situation can help work with your animal to build a positive association with the confined space.
+You can give them some of their favorite treats, offer a new toy, or offer playtime after responding to the situation without negativity.
 Try to provide them with plenty of praise for a job well done too.

 7. Let your movers know if you have pets in the home.

 Pets are often territorial about their space.
-If you hire professional movers to help you with this process, then let them know when you book your services that you will have an animal on the premises.
-By communicating this need early, then a beneficial plan of action which can help everyone enjoy the experience as much as possible can be created.
+If you hire professional movers to help you with this process, let them know when you book your services to have an animal on the premises.
+By communicating this need early, a beneficial plan of action can help everyone enjoy the experience as much as possible.
 Moving into a new home should be fun!

-Moving to a new place can be exciting, but it can also be an experience that causes high levels of anxiety for you and your pet.
+Moving to a new place can be exciting, but it can also be an experience that causes high anxiety levels for you and your pet.
 Consider these tips as you plan your upcoming move to ensure that everyone can have the best possible experience.